He Predicted 2008 Financial Crash. Now, Warns Of 'Long, Ugly' Recession

 Economist Nouriel Roubini, who correctly predicted the 2008 financial crisis, sees a "long and ugly" recession in the US and globally occurring at the end of 2022 that could last all of 2023 and a sharp correction in the S&P 500.

-"Even in a plain vanilla recession, the S&P 500 can fall by 30 per cent," said Roubini, chairman and chief executive officer of Roubini Macro Associates, in an interview Monday.
-In "a real hard landing," which he expects, it could fall 40 per cent.
+"Even in a plain vanilla recession, the S&P 500 can fall by 30%," said Roubini, chairman and chief executive officer of Roubini Macro Associates, in an interview Monday.
+In "a real hard landing," which he expects, it could fall 40%.

-Roubini, who has warned through bull and bear markets that global debt levels will drag down stocks, said that achieving a 2 per cent inflation rate without a hard landing is going to be "mission impossible" for the Federal Reserve.
+Roubini, who has warned through bull and bear markets that global debt levels will drag down stocks, said that achieving a 2% inflation rate without a hard landing is going to be "mission impossible" for the Federal Reserve.
 He expects a 75 basis points rate hike at the current meeting and 50 basis points in both November and December.
-That would lead the Fed funds rate by year's end to be between 4 per cent and 4.25 per cent.
+That would lead the Fed funds rate by year's end to be between 4% and 4.25%.

-However persistent inflation, especially in wages and the service sector, will mean the Fed will "probably have no choice" but to hike more, he said, with funds rates going toward 5 per cent.
+However persistent inflation, especially in wages and the service sector, will mean the Fed will "probably have no choice" but to hike more, he said, with funds rates going toward 5%.
 On top of that, negative supply shocks coming from the pandemic, Russia-Ukraine conflict and China's zero Covid tolerance policy will bring higher costs and lower economic growth.
-This will make the Fed's current "growth recession" goal - a protracted period of meager growth and rising unemployment to stem inflation - difficult.
+This will make the Fed's current "growth recession" goal -- a protracted period of meager growth and rising unemployment to stem inflation -- difficult.

 Once the world is in recession, Roubini doesn't expect fiscal stimulus remedies as governments with too much debt are "running out of fiscal bullets."
 High inflation would also mean that "if you do fiscal stimulus, you're overheating the aggregate demand."